BlueTopo™ Frequently Asked Questions (FAQs)

 Where is there data now?

-The New England and western Gulf of Mexico regions were completed first, with a plan to release new regions approximately every six months.
+The New England, Gulf of Mexico, US Caribbean, and Southeast are completed, with a plan to release new regions approximately every six months.

 How do I know which tile is in my area of interest?

-The current naming convention for the files is made up of a tile name corresponding to the reschemed chart tile and the date the file was created.
+The current naming convention for the files is made up of a tile name and the date the file was created.
 There is a BlueTopo_Tile_Scheme geopackage located in the Big Data bucket to aid in identifying tiles of interest.
+This BlueTopo Tile Scheme can also be viewed in NowCoast by selecting the layer on the map.

 Why does the uncertainty fall off instantaneously when moving away from a measured point?